awsdocs/amazon-s3-user-guide/doc_source/block-public-access-bucket.md

 Follow these steps if you need to change the public access settings for more than one S3 bucket\.

-**To edit the block public access settings for multiple S3 buckets**
+**To edit the Amazon S3 Block Public Access settings for multiple S3 buckets**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.